AnonymousNA/ServerManagement/README.md

 ---
 # What da Branches Doin'?
   ## Main
   The absolute BIGGEST pick me girl in the world!
-I don't blame her tho everone loves main.
+I don't blame her tho everyone loves Main.
   ## DataImporting
   Frankly I have no clue what this is...
     I'm pretty sure, from the 0.5 ms that I looked at it, that this branch is for making scripts to import hard drive data from an external